nav248/Phishing-Website-Detection-Tool/README.md

 python gui.py

-Features
+Features:

-✅ Rule-based pattern checks (@, IP in domain, hyphens, keywords)
+1. Rule-based pattern checks (@, IP in domain, hyphens, keywords)

-✅ ML prediction using trained model
+2. ML prediction using trained model

-✅ GUI interface for user input (optional)
+3. GUI interface for user input (optional)

-✅ Easy to extend with more features
+4. Easy to extend with more features